camwestwood/xapi/common_structures.md

         }
 ```
 ### ContextB
-Common entity identifier: ContextB (Deprecated)
+Common entity identifier: ContextB

-The ContextB pattern is similar to ContextA, but with the addition of a contextActivities property with a ‘grouping’ property.
-This allows Statements to be associated to the Activity described in the Object entities as part of a larger whole.
+The ContextB pattern is similar to ContextA, but with the addition of a contextActivities property with a ‘parent’ property.
+This allows statements to be associated to the Activity described in the Object entities as part of a larger whole.
+In the Jisc profile all ContextActivities arrays must be an array with only 1 value.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Value information</</th></tr>
 	<tr>
 		<td>context.contextActivities [0..1]</td>
-		<td>An optional property that holds a mandatory ‘grouping’ property.
-It allows Statements to be associated with the Object entity's Activity as part of a larger whole.
+		<td>An optional property that holds a mandatory parent property.
+It allows statements to be associated with the Object entity's Activity as part of a larger whole.
 The example shows a course within the VLE.
-		<td>The 'grouping' property has an <a href="#objecta">ObjectA</a> as its value.</td>
+		<td>The 'property' property has a object as its value, typically just the object.id.</td>
 	</tr>
 	<tr>
 		<td>context.platform [1]</td>